-176 This discussion of "top-down" v. "bottom-up" approaches is not intended to be presented to the exclusion of the multiple factors for a reasonable royalty determination as applied in the FRAND context discussed in prior sections.
+This discussion of "top-down" v. "bottom-up" approaches is not intended to be presented to the exclusion of the multiple factors for a reasonable royalty determination as applied in the FRAND context discussed in prior sections.
 See supra Sections III.B (FRAND Analysis-General Factors for a Reasonable Royalty Determination as Applied in the FRAND Context) and III.C (FRAND Analysis-Additional Considerations to the Factors Relevant to a FRAND Reasonably Royalty Determination).

-have used different variations of the top-down approach to determine an aggregate royalty or to allocate a portion of that royalty to the patents at issue in a case.
+the relevant patent claims.
+In doing so, the litigant may look to the number and the strength of the asserted patent claims to determine the portfolio's share of the royalty.
+As discussed below, courts have used different variations of the top-down approach to determine an aggregate royalty or to allocate a portion of that royalty to the patents at issue in a case.

-In contrast, a "bottom-up" approach generally aims to assess the value of each asserted SEP individually and then adds up the value of those asserted SEPs-in-suit.
+In contrast, a bottom-up approach generally aims to assess the value of each asserted SEP individually and then adds up the value of those asserted SEPs-in-suit.
 The individual patent valuations can be done in multiple manners-e.g., by quantifying the technical benefits (bandwidth savings, battery-life improvement, etc.), by established licensing rates for the SEP, by comparable licenses, or other traditional patent damages analyses.

-Regardless of one's view of the optimal framework to determine FRAND, implementation of these frameworks, when applied, has varied greatly case to case.
-In the United States, several district court cases have undertaken a FRAND analysis touching on these frameworks.
-Three cases include: Microsoft v.
-Motorola,177 In re Innovatio IP Ventures,178 and TCL v.
-Ericsson.179
+Regardless of one's view of the optimal framework to determine FRAND royalties, implementation of these frameworks, when applied, has varied greatly case to case.
+In the United States, several courts have undertaken a FRAND royalty analysis touching on these frameworks.
+Four cases include: Microsoft v.
+Motorola (contract case), 177 In re Innovatio IP Ventures (patent infringement case), 178 TCL v.
+Ericsson (contract case), 179 and HTC v.
+Ericsson (contract case).
+180

-Decisions determining FRAND royalty rates reflect differences even when the courts are looking at patents involving the same standard or the same features in a standard.
-Some of these differences in existing case law stem from the fact that courts adjudicating FRAND disputes have different evidence in front of them and are examining the contributions of one patent holder and a limited set of patent claims in a given case.180
+Decisions determining FRAND royalties reflect differences even when the courts are looking at patents involving the same standard or the same features in a standard.
+Some of these differences in existing case law stem from the fact that courts adjudicating FRAND disputes have different evidence in front of them and are examining the contributions of one patent holder and a limited set of patent claims in a given case.
+181

-4. Royalty stacking181
+3. Royalty stacking182

+Some may argue that the determination of a royalty in an individual case should take into account the possibility of royalty stacking.
 "Royalty stacking can arise when a standard implicates numerous patents, perhaps hundreds, if not thousands.
-If companies are forced to pay royalties to all SEP licensors, the royalties will 'stack' on top of each other and may become excessive in the aggregate."182 However, "the mere fact that thousands of patents are declared to be essential to a standard does not mean that a standard-
+If companies are forced to pay royalties to all SEP licensors, the royalties will 'stack' on top of each other and may become excessive in the